Virtual Learning Centers

 Two of the courses offered by the VLC, the foot-and-mouth disease (FMD) investigation and the lumpy skin disease (LSD) training, are now registered with the South African Veterinary Council (SAVC) for continuous professional development (CPD).

-With the COVID-19 pandemic, face-to-face meetings and workshops have become increasingly challenging in 2020.
+With the COVID-19 pandemic, face-to-face meetings and workshops became increasingly challenging in 2020.
 The VLC hosted the meetings of the subcommittees of the SADC Livestock Technical Committee (LTC) and has just concluded the SADC virtual roadmap meeting for the FMD progressive control pathway (FMD-PCP).

 Click the image to read more about the Virtual Learning Center for Southern Africa: